Five Americans freed in Iran prisoner swap land in US

 They touched down in Fort Belvoir, Virginia, just south of Washington DC on Tuesday morning.

-They earlier flew from Tehran to Doha where they were transferred onto a plane bound for the US.
+They earlier flew from Tehran to Doha where they were transferred on to a plane bound for the US.

 The last piece of the deal fell into place on Monday when $6bn (£4.8bn) in Iranian cash - held in South Korea - was sent to banks in Doha.

 The released prisoners are dual Iranian-US citizens.
-Five Iranians have also been released from US custody.
+Five Iranians have also been released from US custody and of those five, three chose not to return to Iran.

-The plane carrying the five Americans landed at Davison Army Airfield shortly before 05:30 local time (1030 BST) and had an emotional, tearful reunion with family members on the tarmac.
+The plane carrying the five Americans landed at Davison Army Airfield shortly before 05:30 local time (09:30 GMT) and they had an emotional, tearful reunion with family members on the tarmac.

+Friends and family waved small US flags as the group departed the plane.

+"The nightmare is finally over," a relative of one of the freed Americans, Siamak Namazi, said.
+"We haven't had this moment in over eight years.
+It's unbelievable."

+"[It is] the beginning of a very long road to recovery and healing," a representative for the family added.

-Also on board were two family members, US presidential envoy Roger Carstens and Abram Paley, deputy special envoy for Iran.
+Also on board the plane were two family members, US presidential envoy Roger Carstens and Abram Paley, deputy special envoy for Iran.
 Both met the released detainees in Doha.

 In brief remarks at Fort Belvoir, Mr Carstens encouraged the former detainees to take advantage of "post-isolation support" being offered by the US military and expressed confidence they would "maintain the fight to bring more Americans home".